vananasun/apc40mkii/README.md

 ## Todo
 - Testing it on OSX, but I don\'t own a Mac sorry :X
+- Assignments for Generic mode 0.
+It is not advised to use this mode anyway...
+- Creating a C binding.

 *By Maxim van Dijk (https://github.com/vananasun/)*